Jayita Ekka Updated On: 23 Nov, 2018 18:12 IST

-The state-level Karnataka Common Entrance Test, also known as KCET, is scheduled to be conducted on 18th and 19th April, 2018.
+The state-level Karnataka Common Entrance Test, also known as KCET, will be conducted in the 3rd week of April, 2019.
 While there is no guaranteed way to achieve success, the following pointers can at least guide you to give your best shot in the exam.
 Some of you may already be aware of these methods to boost your preparation.
-However, those who are still clueless about how to prepare for KCET 2018, the following tips can help to a great extent.
+However, those who are still clueless about how to prepare for KCET 2019, the following tips can help to a great extent.

 Seek Guidance from Expert

 There are times when you might face difficulty in solving a particular problem or understanding a concept.
 In that case, you should seek immediate guidance from an expert.
 You may also join coaching classes in case you feel that self-study isn't working for you.

 During your preparation, you must make notes and design flash cards for important formulae.
 This way, you can save time and it will also make your revision a lot easier.
 Using these short notes, you can quickly go through the formulas and concepts that you feel you need to revise.